alinaavanesyan/alina/pages/mentoring.md

   </div>
 </div>

-**Update** - 05/25/19: We've submitted 5 sequences to GenBank with my other mentees who worked on our 'Plant DNA detection from sap-feeders'-project.
-All the submissions have been approved and accession numbers have been assigned.
+**Update** - 05/25/19: Nina was admitted to the University of Maryland where she will study Environmental Science and Policy.
 Very exciting!
+She is continuing, however, her work on DNA barcoding of isopods this summer, learning and improving the phylogenetic reconstructions for our isopod samples.
 <hr>

 ## Microscopy